BillyDM/awesome-audio-dsp/README.md

 ## Software Optimization
 - [`Fast-DSP-Approximations`] - My own list of public-domain fast approximations of various expensive calculations.
 - [`Intel Intrinsics Guide`] - x86 processor instrinsics
+- [`Compiler Explorer`] - Very useful tool that lets you analyze the assembly output of many different languages including Rust, C, and C++.
 - [`Software Optimization Resources`] - A popular resource on optimizing for x86 based architectures.
 - [`Agner Fog's Instruction Tables`] - A useful table that lists the latency and throughput performance of various x86 instructions.
 - [`Real-time audio programming 101`] - Tips on writing real-time code.